Keep safe during storm season with these facts about hurricanes

 Where do hurricanes form?

-As seen in the image above, hurricanes in the Pacific ocean form in the waters off western coast of Mexico and often move northwest, further into the ocean.
-Hurricanes that do head to the U.S., often lose strength or dissipate before reaching the west coast due to cooler water and upper-level wind shears.
-Hurricanes in the Atlantic ocean however, often pose a much greater threat.
-This is greatly due to the dry, hot winds that are blown westward from the Saharan desert.
+As seen in the image above, hurricanes in the Pacific Ocean form in the waters off the western coast of Mexico and often move northwest, further into the ocean.
+Hurricanes that do head to the U.S. often lose strength or dissipate before reaching the West Coast due to cooler water and upper-level wind shears.
+Hurricanes in the Atlantic Ocean, however, often pose a much greater threat.
+This is greatly due to the dry, hot winds that are blown westward from the Sahara desert.

 1. Some of this hot, dry air evaporates the warm sea surface water in the Atlantic Ocean and forms clouds.
 More heat energy collects and builds more clouds.
 Moving westward, it becomes a tropical wave.

 2. Warm air rises, cool air sinks.
 This circulation intensifies, pulling in more moist warm air.
 The system strengthens into a tropical depression.
-As long as the storm passes over calm, warm water, there is a good possibility that it will grow to be a tropical storm.
+If the storm passes over calm, warm water, there is a good possibility that it will grow to be a tropical storm.

 3. In rushing air brings more heat energy to the system.
 Water condenses out of the clouds as rain.
-74 mph, the storm develops an eye-wall (a hollow, calm spot in the storm's rotation).
+At 74 mph, the storm develops an eyewall (a hollow, calm spot in the storm's rotation).
 It now becomes a Category 1 hurricane.

 When do hurricanes form?